JayantBadlani/ScreenShield/README.md

 That's it!
 With just a few lines of code, you can protect your app's content and prevent it from being recorded or captured by unwanted screen capture mechanisms.

+## Note:
-#### Note: Preventing screen capture in an iOS app can be challenging because it's not directly supported by the iOS operating system.
-In this library, we have customized our code and applied hacks / workarounds to achieve the desired result.
-The problem of a messed-up UI is known to occur at times.
-To resolve the layout issue, think about adding "ScreenShield" protection to your view after the UI finishes loading.
-Implementing "ScreenShield" protection in the viewDidAppear method can be effective in mitigating layout problems.
-It's important to note that this library is currently under development and hasn't undergone full testing.
-Contributions are greatly appreciated.
+Preventing screen capture in an iOS app presents challenges due to the lack of direct support from the iOS operating system.
+In our library, we've customized our code with various hacks and workarounds to achieve the desired result.
+Users may encounter occasional issues with a disrupted UI.
+To address this, consider the following approaches for different frameworks:

+For UIKit:
+To prevent the layout issue by incorporating "ScreenShield" protection to your view after the UI finishes loading.
+Implementing this protection in the viewDidAppear method can effectively mitigate layout problems.

+For SwiftUI:
+Apply the "ScreenShield" protection by using the corresponding modifier.
+Simply add the "ScreenShield" modifier to the outermost view in the hierarchy on the screen, ensuring a secure and protected user interface experience.
+## Please note that the library is currently under development, and contributions are greatly appreciated.

 License